front-end-intermediate/5-express/readme.md

 CommonJS uses a `require()` function to fetch dependencies and an `exports` or `module.exports` variable to export.
 CommonJS is an earlier system and was not intended for browsers where ES6 modules are used instead.

-An example. `fetch` is a browser API.
+For example: `fetch` is a browser API.
 If you want to use fetch in node you would have to npm install it and then import or require it using:

 `const fetch = require('node-fetch');`